pyca/cryptography/docs/development/submitting-patches.rst

 Most projects' APIs are designed with a philosophy of "make easy things easy, and make hard things possible".
 One of the perils of writing cryptographic code is that secure code looks just like insecure code, and its results are almost always indistinguishable.
-As a result ``cryptography`` has, as a design
+As a result, ``cryptography`` has, as a design
 philosophy: "make it hard to do insecure things".
 Here are a few strategies for API design that should be both followed, and should inspire other API choices: